barcek/docNxgres/README.md

 This script sets two environment variables to override development values defined in the '.env' file and contains the `mocha --recursive` command.
 The `--recursive` flag ensures tests in subdirectories are also run.

+Both scripts can be found in the file 'package.json'.

 When complete, the database container can be stopped with `Ctrl-C` and the containers and database volume removed using the command:

 ```shell